srinath10101/Android-Studio-Projects/README.md

-# Unit-test
+# Android-Studio-Projects
-This repository will contain the code for the app I'm working on.
+This repository will contain the apps that I have developed using Android Studio.
-It is an app to store the details of an upcoming test, on your phone, so that you don't forget it.